Our Huia Feathers

 Once the sheets are cut, we snap the black and white plastic apart and put it back into the pile to be chipped and melted again.
 We then glaze the feathers and attach earring hooks.

-For display, the earrings are put onto a repurposed tag that has been stamped with our logo and product information.
+For display, the earrings are put onto a 100% recycled card with our details and.
 When we send them out, we wrap them in salvaged paper/tissue paper, package in recycled cardboard boxes and post them to their new homes.

 Why do we make them?